ethan-homan/pype/README.md

 # Pype
-For when you forget the syntax for awk, sed, curl etc. but have the perfect python one-liner for the job.
 Pype lets you run python on data as you pipe it around in your terminal.

 ## Installing